texttechnologylab/textimager-client/README.md

 ### Running

 #### CLI API
-A CLI of TextImager-Client will is in development and will be available soon.
+A CLI of TextImager-Client is in development and will be available soon.

 #### Java Project